 Lima Locomotive Works supplied the Peoria & Eastern's three representatives of class L-1d, 4-8-2s Nos.
 46-48, in 1918.
 These workhorses weighed 343,000 pounds and developed 54,080 pounds of tractive effort.
-By 1940 a booster tractive effort of 11,000 pounds was listed for members of this class so equipped.
-These engines had 69-inch drivers and 22x28-inch cylinders, and sustained a boiler pressure of 200 pounds per square inch.
+These engines had 69-inch drivers and 28x28-inch cylinders, and sustained a boiler pressure of 200 p.s.i.
 They had 4430 square feet of evaporative heating surface, 1212 square feet of superheater surface, and 66.8 square feet of grate area.
-Although some 0-8-0 switchers were newer, these Mohawks appear to have been the newest over-the-road motive power assigned to the Peoria & Eastern before World War II.
-No. 37 began life as the New York Central's No. 2670 and received its P&E number in 1937.
+No. 37 began life as the New York Central's No. 2670 and received its P&E number in 1937; retirement came in 1951.